-- We also provide a living-learning experience that gives students multiple options to interact with other Honors students, faculty, and professional staff.
+- We also provide a unique living-learning experience that gives students multiple options to interact with other Honors students, faculty, and professional staff through the Honors Community.

 - Additional scholarships (above and beyond University-sponsored scholarship and aid programs) and financial support for extended learning activities, are also a hallmark of the College, in support of our students.

 What kind of a student belongs in the Honors College?
 To begin, you must be someone who strives for academic excellence.
 But being an honors student at Mizzou means more than having a high GPA.
 It means possessing a breadth of intellectual curiosity, taking a variety of honors courses—both in your chosen major and not—simply because you love to learn.
 It means aspiring to be a leader in your field, however you define “leadership.”
 It means believing in your own powers of creativity and imagination, whether you are in the Arts or in Zoology.
 And it means striving to make your college experience an adventure, so that you constantly push yourself in new and unfamiliar directions.

 “You must be someone who strives for academic excellence…posses a breadth of intellectual curiosity…loves to learn…aspires to be a leader…and strives to make your Mizzou experience an adventure.
 In all of this, Honors is your advantage.”

-Students choose MU because of its Honors College, one of the oldest and yet most innovative honors experiences in the nation.
+Students choose MU because of its Honors College, providing the first (and oldest), yet most innovative honors experiences in the nation.
 We focus on providing the experience that will lead you down a path of meaningful achievement and toward your future aspirations.